merneo/arch-linux/INSTALLATION-SCENARIOS.md

    - Exit chroot and reboot

 **Important Notes:**
-- Windows Fast Startup **MUST BE DISABLED** (prevents filesystem corruption)
+- Windows Fast Startup **MUST BE DISABLED** (prevents filesystem corruption).
+See [ArchWiki: Dual boot with Windows#Disable Fast Startup](https://wiki.archlinux.org/title/Dual_boot_with_Windows#Disable_Fast_Startup).
-- BitLocker encryption in Windows **MUST BE DISABLED** before proceeding
+- BitLocker encryption in Windows **MUST BE DISABLED** before proceeding.
+See [ArchWiki: Dual boot with Windows#Disable BitLocker](https://wiki.archlinux.org/title/Dual_boot_with_Windows#Disable_BitLocker).
-- GRUB will automatically detect Windows and add it to boot menu
+- GRUB will automatically detect Windows and add it to boot menu.
+See [ArchWiki: GRUB#Detecting other operating systems](https://wiki.archlinux.org/title/GRUB#Detecting_other_operating_systems).

 ---

 ### Scenario 2: Single Boot - Btrfs + LUKS (Full Disk Encryption)

 **Use this if:** You want only Arch Linux with full disk encryption.
+For a detailed guide on disk encryption, refer to the [ArchWiki on dm-crypt/Encrypting an entire system](https://wiki.archlinux.org/title/Dm-crypt/Encrypting_an_entire_system).
+For information on Btrfs, refer to the [ArchWiki on Btrfs](https://wiki.archlinux.org/title/Btrfs).

 **Disk Layout:**
 - EFI System Partition (512 MB)